eldstal/powershell/README.md

 ## visio2pdf.ps1
-Parameters: one or more visio documents (default: `*.vsdx`) Loads each document, crops page down to fit contents and exports to PDF in print quality.
+Parameters: one or more visio documents (default: `*.vsdx`) Loads each document, crops each page down to fit contents and exports to PDF in print quality.
+PDF filenames are taken from page names in each visio document.